-"I have heard a couple of attendees say that this is their first real furry gathering they've been out to," said Yennix, 37, aka James.
-On Howl nights, Yennix can be seen doing circuits through the venue to greet people and check up on people partying, ensuring they have water or a ride home if they need it.
+"I have heard a couple of attendees say that this is their first real furry gathering they've been out to," said Yennix, 37, a.k.a James.
+On Howl nights, Yennix can be seen doing circuits through the venue to greet and checking up on party guests, ensuring they have water or a ride home if they need it.

 Yennix, like a number of furries at Howl, does not wear a fursuit.
-Though his fursona (aka an anthropomorphic persona) is a black panther, it's common for furries to not express their identities in fursuits or even animal accessories like cat ears.
-Some are just really into drawing their characters, some enjoy wearing T-shirts with animals on them, others wear a number of badges from conventions they refer to as "bling."
+Though his fursona—an anthropomorphic persona—is a black panther, it's common for furries to not express their identities in fursuits or even animal accessories like cat ears.
+Some are just really into drawing their characters, some enjoy wearing T-shirts with animals on them, while others wear a number of badges from conventions that they refer to as "bling."

 "I'm super thrilled that we're one of the venues that drew them into the community and gave them a positive, warm feeling… That's what being a furry is [about]," Yennix said.

-Inside of Howl, among the pool tables and booths of people wearing furry tails, it's not unlike raves I've attended: a dancefloor rammed with sweaty people, multicolour flashing lights, and loud electronic music, where people are constantly gathering into groups to embrace and pose for photos.
+Inside of Howl, among the pool tables and booths of people wearing furry tails, it's not unlike raves I've attended: a dance floor rammed with sweaty people, multicolor flashing lights, and loud electronic music, where people are constantly gathering into groups to embrace and pose for photos.

 AvWuff, a blue-and-white husky with a giant orange plushie fidget spinner who I met outside the venue, told me that when he got his fursuit—which can cost thousands of dollars—he had the urge to find places to wear it out.
 "That's why I started coming to Howl—it's an excuse to be a big fluffy dog," he said.
 As we talked, AvWuff was stopped repeatedly by people walking past who would excitedly ask him questions or request to pet his fursuit.